-- Total Project Cost \$~950,000
+- Total Project Cost \$652,000

-- Requested DRI Amount -\$950,000 (100%)
+- Requested DRI Amount \$652,000 (100%)

 - Other funding sources N/A

-Creation of a Downtown Marketing Plan and Signage
+Create a Downtown Marketing Plan and Signage

-Program - The project would identify the strengths and assets of the Village and DRI Area, create a brand and logo to include on digital marketing materials as well as banners, flags, and signage.
+Program - The project would identify the strengths and assets of the Village and DRI Area, create a brand and logo to include on digital marketing materials, as well as banners, flags, and signage.
 The marketing project will also assist the Village with highlighting itself as a regional destination and develop a wayfinding and signage plan for its major transportation corridors that will highlight its cultural and public spaces, its cultural assets, and history.
 The Signage Plan will include the design and implementation of signage located throughout the DRI area.
-It is anticipated that both the marketing and signage efforts will assist with drawing more visitors into Homer as well as create an enhanced pedestrian experience.

-- Total Project Cost \$250,000
+- Total Project Cost \$300,000

+- Added gateway cost into original project budget to accommodate gateway directional sign

-- Requested DRI Amount -\$250,000 (100%)
+- Requested DRI Amount \$300,000 (100%)

 - Other funding sources N/A